OptiTools/opti_ssr/README.rst

 Optitrack optical tracking system for different applications of the SoundScape Renderer (SSR) including listener position and orientation tracking in local sound field synthesis.

-It contains demo functions and several modules that include the functional part.
-There is a module to connect to the OptiTrack system (opti_client) and a seperate one to connect to and control instances of the SSR (ssr_client).
+It contains several modules including a module to connect to the OptiTrack system (opti_client) and a seperate one to connect to and control instances of the SSR (ssr_client).
 The module that connects these aforementioned ones and implements sequence and desired functionality is also part of the package (bridges).